-Because 90% of top lenders use Fair Isaac Corporation (FICO) scores when making lending decisions, little or no credit history can make it difficult to secure financing or get a low interest rate.
+Because 90% of top lenders use FICO® scores when making lending decisions, little or no credit history can make it difficult to secure financing or get a low interest rate.
 If this is the case for you, look for lenders who make decisions on a case-by-case basis and work with them to find a financing option that works for you.
 You also may be able to get a co-applicant on your financial contract.

 As you continue to use credit responsibly and build your credit history, be sure to regularly monitor your credit report for accuracy and immediately report any errors.
 You can request a free copy at annualcreditreport.com.

 Looking to rewrite the ending to some of your own stories?
-Download our credit education brochure for more insight and advice
+Our downloadable credit education brochure can help provide more insight and advice.

 Ready to get in the driver's seat?